vryan-shopware/endoflife.date/products/shopware.md

 ## Feature and bug fix releases

 In Shopware 6, bug and security fixes might appear in every patch release, whereas features, bug, and security fixes might appear in minor releases as well as in major releases.
-Additionally, in major releases, there will appear backward compatibility breaks.
+Additionally, in major releases, there may be compatibility breaks.

 ## Security

-Shopware is an Open Source software vendor and takes security issues serious.
-Here, you will find information on how to report security related issues to us and how we process such issues.
+Shopware is an Open Source software vendor and takes security issues very seriously.
+Here, you will find information on how to report security-related issues to us and how we process such issues.

 If you discover a security issue in one of our products or services, please get in touch with us immediately.
 Our policy is to limit public knowledge about a security issue until we provide a fix for it.